anstmichaels/emopt/README.md

 ### Installing C/C++ Prerequisites

-Depending on the system you are installing EMOpt on, you may wish to install it such that everyone on the system can use it or only a single user can use it.
-In this guide, we will assume that EMOpt will be installed for a local user.
+Depending on the system you are installing EMopt on, you may wish to install it such that everyone on the system can use it or only a single user can use it.
+In this guide, we will assume that EMopt will be installed for a local user.
 This process is easily modified to work for system-wide installation.

 All prerequiste libraries will be installed to a folder $HOME/local where $HOME